cwi-dis/igor/igor/std-plugins/readme.md

 ### user

 Low-level interface to add and delete users, including capabilities and such, and change passwords.
-The user-oriented web interface is provided by `/users.html`.
+User interface is provided.

 ### watchdog